Azure/dalec/docs/intro.md

 In the `sources` section there is a single source called `src` that references the github repo at tag v2.0.3.
 The name `src` is arbitrary, however this is where the source will be checked out to in the build phase.
-You can add multiple sources, in the build phase they will be checked out to the name you give them.
+You can add multiple sources, and in the build phase they will be checked out to the name you give them.

 One thing to note, in many build systems you will not have access to the internet while building the package, and indeed that is the case with the